craigsturgis/craigsturgisdotcom-netlify/src/pages/posts/core-values.md

 I do my best to be thoughtful— regularly taking time and energy to reflect and consider my actions and their impact.
 I try to work to know myself and the landscape I inhabit.

-I do my best to be intentional and plan the specifics of how I want to act and then create systems and habits that support those actions.
-I try to fight going through life on “auto-pilot”, knowing that my monkey brain is fighting to put me back there at all times.
+Then, I do my best to be intentional and plan the specifics of how I want to act and try to create systems and habits to support that.
+I am always working to fight against going through life on “auto-pilot”, knowing that my monkey brain is fighting to put me back there at all times.

-I do my best to gauge whether my actions are effective at having the desired impact and outcomes I want vs. just optimizing for what feels good or efficient.
+Over time I work to gauge whether my actions are effective at having the impact and outcomes I want over just optimizing for what feels good or efficient.

-Through it all, I try to work to be kind to others - my default demeanor can sometimes be intense, short, and forceful.
+Through it all, I try to work to be kind to others.
+My default presence can sometimes be intense, short, and forceful and at worst condescending.
 I do my best to try to counteract that and to be kind both in small actions and in larger effect.

 ### Act in good faith.
 Seek out and tell the truth.

-I do my best to take action in ways that openly reflect my core beliefs and values - hiding them can be an easier path to the results I want but in a way that I believe would be hollow and unsatisfying.
+I try to take action in ways that openly reflect my core beliefs and values.
+Obscuring them can be an easier path to being “effective” but in a way that I believe would be hollow and unsatisfying.

-The world is full of people who act in bad faith, but the world I want to live in is one in which that is acknowledged but good faith is supported and rewarded.
-I want to walk the path I want others to walk.
+The world is full of people who act in bad faith.
+The world I want to live in is one in which that is acknowledged but good faith is supported and rewarded.
+I want to do my best to walk the path I want others to walk and help make that world.

 ----

+(This post contains an [affiliate link](https://craigsturgis.com/affiliate-links).)

 [^1]: "Do my best" is a key feature of active questions, a concept I learned from Marshall Goldsmith's ["Triggers”](https://amzn.to/349xeD5)

-(This post contains an [affiliate link](https://craigsturgis.com/affiliate-links).)